Search

 € 175,00

 (ROMANET DU CAILLAUD, Joseph).
 Voyage a la Martinique.
 Vues et observations politiques sur cette isle, avec un aperçu de ses productions végétales et animales.
 Paris, L. Pelletier, an XII - 1804.Contemporary half red morocco, spine gilt (foot of spine rep.).
-VIII,194,(1) pp. First edition; with pictorial bookplate 'L'etude des humanités console humains'. - Discusses the history of the island, political events, colonial government, commerce, agriculture, and includes chapters treating slavery on the island, the plagues to which Martinique is subject, and the Carib Indians. - (Minor foxing, errata leaf silked). - An attractive copy.Sabin 72987; Beinecke Lesser Antilles Collection 581.
+VIII,194,(1) pp. First edition; with pictorial bookplate 'L'etude des humanités console humains'. - Discusses the history of the island, political events, colonial government, commerce, agriculture, and includes chapters treating slavery on the island, the plagues to which Martinique is subject, and the Carib Indians. - (Minor foxing, errata leaf silked). - An attractive copy.Sabin 72987; Beinecke Lesser Antilles Collection 581; Chadenat 205: Très intéressante relation.
 [Boeknr.: 36653 ]

 € 395,00

 ROOS, P(aul) F(rançois).
 Surinaamsche mengelpoëzy.
 Amsterdam, H. Gartman en P.J.
 Uylenbroek, 1804.4to.
-Contemporary scored calf, with black morocco title-label on spine.
+Contemporary scored calf, with black morocco title-label to spine.
 With engraved title with nice vignette by R. Vinkeles.
-VIII,318 pp. First edition. - One of the very few poetical descriptions of life in Dutch Guiana.
+VIII,318 pp. First published in 1802. - Paul François Roos (1751-1805) came to Suriname at a young age and stayed there until his death.
+He was director of the plantation De jonge Byekorf near the Commewijneriver.
+As a slave master, he stood up for good treatment of his slaves, but he was not in favor of the abolition of slavery.
+He sketches the ideal plantation life and wrote one of the very few poetical descriptions of life in Dutch Guiana.
+He was the first poet of Suriname.
 The poems are about slavery, plantations, the land and the people.
-Including a poem on the death of George Washington.
-Paul François Roos (1751-1805), the first poet of Suriname, was director of the plantation De jonge Byekorf near the Commewijneriver. - Some blank margins waterstained, otherwise a very good copy on thick paper with wide margins.Muller, America, p.171; Sabin 73101; Van Kempen p.286-289; Suriname- Catalogus U.B.
+Including a poem on the death of George Washington. - Some blank margins waterstained, otherwise a very good copy on heavy paper with wide margins.Muller, America, p.171; Sabin 73101; Van Kempen p.286-289; Suriname- Catalogus U.B.
 Amsterdam 5786.
 [Boeknr.: 15463 ]

 € 950,00